In this article

 When can I start exercising after birth?

-This depends on your doctor and the type of delivery you've had.
-It may be OK to take a brief walk around the maternity ward as soon as six hours after vaginal birth to help get your digestive system going, but getting back to a routine will likely take a few days.
-Conversely, you may need to avoid doing too much activity for a few weeks if you’ve had a C-section.
+When you can begin exercising after birth depends on your doctor and your delivery type.
+It may be OK to take a brief walk around the maternity ward as soon as six hours after a vaginal birth to help get your digestive system going, but getting back to a routine will likely take a few days.
+Conversely, you may need to avoid doing too much activity for a few weeks if you’ve had a c-section.

 What exercises can I do after birth?

-If you’ve had no complications and a vaginal birth, it’s generally safe to start light movement or exercises a few days after birth.
-When to start exercising is highly dependent on if you have or have not had complications.
+If you’ve had no complications and a vaginal birth, it’s generally safe to start light movement or exercises a few days after delivery.
+When to start exercising depends on whether or not you experienced complications during childbirth.
 It’s best to wait for the green light from your doctor to start being more active post-birth.

 Feeling too tired to get moving?
-While having a newborn is exhausting, it’s important to remember that exercise can help you fight fatigue, have better sleep and increase alertness.
-It also increases your circulation, lifts your mood (and helps regulate symptoms of postpartum depression and anxiety) and helps drop unwanted baby weight in a healthy way.
+While having a newborn is exhausting, it’s important to remember that exercise can help you fight fatigue, sleep better, and be more alert.
+It also increases your circulation, lifts your mood (and helps regulate indications of postpartum depression and anxiety), and helps drop unwanted baby weight in a healthy way.

-In fact, most pregnancy workouts are ideal and safe for postpartum bodies as well.
+In fact, most pregnancy workouts are also ideal and safe for postpartum bodies.
 If you’ve had an episiotomy, be extra mindful of exercises that may stress the healing area.
-With all that in mind, in the weeks after birth as you recover, it’s best to start small, so some easy ways to get back into a fitness routine include:
+With all that in mind, in the weeks after birth, as you recover, it’s best to start small, so some easy ways to get back into a fitness routine include:

 - Walking